Dave031387/DRSSoftware.EnigmaMachine/README.md

     EHOVCJQXALSZGNUBIPWDKRYFMT  (left side)
 ```

-The way to think of this is that the pin positions of the rotors and reflector are always taken in relation to the stationary entry wheel.
-So, the pin
-on Rotor #1 that is in contact with the "A" pin of the entry wheel would be in contact with the "B" pin of the entry wheel after it was rotated one
-position.
-Likewise, before Rotor #1 was rotated, that pin would have been wired to the "G" pin on the other side of the rotor.
-That pin also rotates
-one position, becoming the "H" pin.
-And so now we have the "B" pin wired to the "H" pin.
-The wiring of the remaining pins all shift in the same
-manner.

 If we were to type "L" on the keyboard again at this point, it would then look like this (assuming no other rotors rotated):

 ```